 A SaaS application is sometimes called “hosted software.”
-Cloud computing is used to transmit an application over to multiple customers, no matter where they are situated.
+Cloud computing is used to transmit an application over to multiple potential customers and real users, no matter where they are situated.
 It permits handling activities out of central locations using the model some refer to as “1-to-many.”

 Because the delivery model is web-based, there is no need for IT employees to download/install apps on each computer.
 Instead, vendors will manage technical issues pertaining to storage, servers, middleware, and data.
 It will result in streamlined support and maintenance for the company.

-The SaaS software is located on the service provider’s network, and users’ data is stored there.
+The SaaS software is located on the service provider’s network, and the user’s data is stored there.
 Users can access it from a web browser on any computer or Internet-connected device.

 Software as a Service Examples